numpy/numpy/doc/source/user/absolute_beginners.rst

   array([[4, 0, 2, 1],
          [3, 2, 2, 0]])

-`Read more about Random Generator here <https://numpy.org/devdocs/reference/random/generator.html>`_.
+:ref:`Read more about random number generation here <numpyrandom>`.

 How to get unique items and counts
 ----------------------------------

 *This section covers* ``np.unique()``

 -----

 You can find the unique elements in an array easily with ``np.unique``.

 For example, if you start with this array::